Other Relevant Laws

-The Endangered Species Act is also the domestic law that confirms, or implements, the United States' commitment to two international treaties that contain important provisions for the protection of migratory birds:
+The Endangered Species Act is also the domestic law that implements the United States' commitment to two international treaties that contain important provisions for the protection of migratory birds:

-- CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora)
+- CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora)

-- Pan American Convention (the Convention on Nature Protection and Wildlife Preservation in the Western Hemisphere).
+- Pan American Convention (Convention on Nature Protection and Wildlife Preservation in the Western Hemisphere).